 Witness Wright maintained that recoverable costs, as they relate to electric utility expenditures in North Carolina, are costs that are reasonable and that are prudently incurred in the provision of safe, reliable electric service to a utility's customers.
 He argued that N.C.
 Gen. Stat. § 62-133(b) embodies this principle.
 He maintained that because environmental compliance costs are a necessary cost of providing electric service, these types of costs - and a return on those costs if deferred over time - are recoverable in rates.
 He also maintained that environmental compliance costs are similar to other costs that a utility might spend in producing and delivering power.
-He asserted that the Company incurs costs in compliance with environmental laws and regulations, similar to other costs which have long been deemed recoverable for utilities across the country, including DEC.
+He asserted that the Company incurs costs in compliance with environmental laws and regulations, similar to other costs necessary for the generation of electric power, and that these coal ash disposal costs are like nuclear decommissioning costs or coal plant retirement costs which have long been deemed recoverable for utilities across the country, including DEC.
 Tr.
 Vol. 12, p.
 123.